MicrosoftDocs/dataexplorer-docs/data-explorer/customer-managed-keys-csharp.md

 ### Authentication

 To run the examples in this article, [create an Azure AD application](/azure/active-directory/develop/howto-create-service-principal-portal) and service principal that can access resources.
-You can add role assignment at the subscription scope and get the required `Azure AD (tenant) ID`, `Application ID`, and `Application Secret`.
+You can add role assignment at the subscription scope and get the required `Azure AD Directory (tenant) ID`, `Application ID`, and `Application Secret`.

-The following code snippet demonstrates using [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire an Azure AD application token to access Azure Management plane.
-For this flow to succeed, a client application must be registered with Azure AD and equipped with credentials needed to perform application authentication (such as an app key issued by Azure AD, or an X.509v2 certificate that has been pre-registered with Azure AD).
+The following code snippet demonstrates how to use the [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire an Azure AD application token to access your cluster.
+For this flow to succeed, the application must be registered with Azure AD and you must have the credentials for application authentication (such as the Azure AD-issued application key or an Azure AD registered X.509v2 certificate).

 ### Configure cluster